Ronnie Woo: Did You Eat Yet? Craveable Recipes from an All-American Asian Chef

+Better for You, Better for Your Dog: Healthy Everyday Recipes for You & Your Canine

+Woo's second cookbook titled Better for You, Better for Your Dog: Healthy Everyday Recipes for You & Your Canine is set for release in the Fall of 2026.
+This cookbook is described as "A first-of-its-kind cookbook with chef-created meals for you and your dog—featuring 60+ recipes with vet-approved canine versions so you can cook once and share every meal together."

 Personal life

 Woo is openly gay and has been married to his husband since 2008.
 In 2023, Woo was named to Out Magazine's OUT100 list, honoring "his unconventional career path" and contributions to the community.